 - By Gondola from Grindelwald to Eigergletscher (‘Eiger Glacier’) and follow with cogwheel train to Jungfraujoch

-I was so excited when I woke up early morning and opened weather forecast for Jungfraujoch and it showed that we would have clear sky for 10 hours.
+I was so excited when I woke up early morning and the weather forecast of Jungfraujoch showed that it would have a clear sky for 10 hours.
 I immediately woke everyone up to hurry and pack for going to Jungfraujoch.

 It is very important to always check weather forecast the day before and early in the morning to decide on where to go

 It was really weird to pack for winter clothes when you go on a summer trip.
-However knowing we wanted to go to Jungfraujoch, we packed the necessity: sweater, uniqlo ultra light down jacket which doesn’t take up too much space in a suitcase and gloves for Achita.
+However knowing we wanted to go to Jungfraujoch, we packed our cold gear: sweater, uniqlo ultra light down jacket which doesn’t take up too much space in a suitcase and gloves for Achita.

 We got in before 8.30am to Grindelwald Grund and queue in the ticket counter.
 The lady said we have to get seat reservation because it was going to be full.
-We could only go up to Jungfraujoch according to the time in our ticket and because we reserved seats back we also have to go down at the specific time.
+We could only go up to Jungfraujoch according to the time in our ticket and because we reserved seats on our way back, we also had to go down at the specific time.
 So we got the 10am train for Kleine Scheidegg and schedule to go down at 3pm.
 Come to think of it, It is better to just reserve seats on the way to Jungfraujoch and not for the return trip so we are free to leave anytime.

 We got 30 minutes to stroll around Kleine Scheidegg and took pictures.
-A lot of people visit Kleine Scheidegg as a base start for hiking as well.
-There was a nice route going down.
 Kleine Scheidegg itself was already 2000m above ground.
 So the train to Jungfraujoch would take us up to another 1466m